Is Furniture A Current Asset? How It Is Treated In Accounting

 Why furniture is treated as non-current assets in the balance sheet?

-The followings are the reasons why furniture is treated as current assets:
+The following are the reasons why furniture is treated as current assets:

-- They are expected to use in a business for a long period
+- They are expected to be used in a business for a longer period

 - They are depreciated over their useful life